epgui/FEECUM-cordova/readme.md

 $ cordova run browser --target=Firefox
 ```

-To deploy and launch on Android simulator:
+To deploy and launch on Android:

 ```
 $ cordova build android
 $ cordova run android --emulator
+$ cordova run android --device
 ```

 To deploy and launch on iOS simulator: